dhansel/ArduinoFDC/README.md

 **Note 1:**
-If you are wiring directly to the male connector on the floppy drive then use pins 14 and 12.
-If you have a floppy cable connected to the drive then use pins 10/16 if the drive is plugged into the cable in the "Drive A" position and pins 14/12 if the drive is plugged into the "Drive B" position.
+If you are wiring directly to the male connector on the floppy drive then use pins 16 and 12.
+If you have a floppy cable connected to the drive then use pins 10 and 14 if the drive is plugged into the cable in the "Drive A" position and pins 16 and 12 if the drive is plugged into the "Drive B" position.
 For more information on why this is necessary, search the web for "Floppy cable twist".